 There are also power cuts and water shortages, but this year was not as bad as 2019.

 What grieves you about the area where you live?

 There is a lot of trash everywhere.
 In the borey, it is clean (because you pay $10 a month for the guards, the trash collection and the trees and roads to be maintained).
 However, just over the wall, there is a large plot of empty land, which often becomes a temporary landfill.
 For a lot of Cambodians, even the small fee for trash collection is too much and there is no other means to dispose of trash.
 Often, it gets burnt, which makes your whole house smell of acrid smoke for the day.

 Of course, there is the poverty as well.
 There are signs of it, with some shacks and small houses.
-You also see the recycling collectors, who push carts all day, collecting cardboard, cans, plastic bottles, to sell for recycling.
+You also see the recycling collectors, who push carts all day, collecting cardboard, cans, and plastic bottles to sell.
 Occasionally, you see them rummaging through the stinking piles of rubbish too.
 Often, when eating food at the market, you will get beggars asking for some change.
 These are usually elderly people who are not able to work, as there is no state pension here.